Even shorter quantum circuit for phase estimation on early fault-tolerant quantum computers with applications to ground-state energy estimation: Introduction

 \subsection{Ground-state energy estimation}

 As an application, we consider the problem of estimating the ground-state energy (the algebraically smallest eigenvalue) of an $n$-qubit quantum Hamiltonian $H$.
-Without loss of generality, we assume ground-state energy $\lambda_0\in [-\pi,\pi)$, and $\ket{\psi_0}$ is the associated eigenvector.
+Here, we assume ground-state energy $\lambda_0\in [-\pi,\pi)$, and $\ket{\psi_0}$ is the associated eigenvector.
 In the absence of additional assumptions, the task can be QMA-hard ~\cite{KitaevShenVyalyi2002,KempaKitaev2005,Aha2009}.
 Hence we assume that an initial quantum state $\ket{\psi}=U_I\ket{0^n}$ can be prepared via a unitary $U_I$, and the overlap $p_0=\abs{\braket{\psi|\psi_0}}^2>0$.
 If $p_0\ge 0.71$, we can readily apply \cref{thm:main} to estimate $\lambda_0$ using a short-depth circuit.

 If $p_0$ is small, we propose an algorithm combining the multi-level QCELS algorithm with the Fourier filtering technique developed in Ref.~\cite{LinTong2022} to estimate $\lambda_0$.
 To demonstrate the efficiency of the algorithm, we assume that there is an interval $I$ containing $\lambda_0$, a slightly larger interval $I'\supset I$ with a positive distance $D$ separating $I$ and $(I')^c$ (see \cref{eqn:def_D}).
 We introduce a concept called the \emph{relative overlap} of the initial vector $\ket{\psi}$ with the ground state with respect to the intervals $I,I'$: